 This is where good thank you page copywriting comes in.
 Use words and a design that will draw someone in.
 The thank you page template below from Cup & Leaf implements the simplicity we’ve mentioned in the previous point and creativity using words that evoke emotions.

-Tell customers what to expect
+6. Tell customers exactly what to expect

 Once a customer has made an order through your website, it is up to you to inform them what they should expect next.
 When doing this, it is vital to be as clear as possible to avoid confusion.